ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Whenever possible, a messageContext should be provided to declare the Message passed to InitiateWithSend as "safely replayable" using the `safelyReplayable` property.
-This allows the Transport Services system to make use of 0-RTT establishment in case this is supported by the available protocol stacks.
+This allows the Transport Services system to make use of 0-RTT establishment in case this is supported by the available Protocol Stacks.
 When the selected stack(s) do not support transmitting data upon connection establishment, InitiateWithSend is identical to Initiate() followed by Send().

 Neither partial sends nor send batching are supported by InitiateWithSend().